markgordon22/MAKE-YOUR-MARK/README.md

 I decided to use the [epilogue](https://fonts.google.com/specimen/Epilogue?query=epilogue) font due to personal liking and found it as nice attractive text for the user to read with.
 I incorporated this font from [googlefonts](https://fonts.google.com/).

+### Icons ###

+Icons for this website were delivered by [fontawesome](https://fontawesome.com/icons?d=gallery).
+Icons were used as a styling purpose for elements such as the brand name in the navbar and for the footer beside the email and phone contact details.